acSpinoza/ekogito/wp-content/plugins/forms-contact/readme.txt

 * Checkbox Type.
 Choose whether have circle checkbox or square
 * Checkbox Color.
 Select color for not selected checkbox
 * Checkbox Hover Color.
 Select color for not selected checkbox on hover
 * Checkbox Checked Color.
 Select color for selected checkbox

 **Input-Radio Styles**

 * Input-Radio Size.
 Configure input-radio size
 * Input-Radio Type.
 Choose whether have circle input or square
 * Input-Radio Color.
 Select color for not selected input-radio
 * Input-Radio Hover Color.
 Select color for not selected input-rado on hover
 * Input-Radio Checked Color.
 Select color for selected input-radio

 **Button Styles**

+**With the help of the form builder it is even possible to customize the button style, its size, color, title, position etc.**

 * Button Position.
 Choose where to posit your custom button
 * Make Buttons Full-Width.
 Select to make button full-width
 * Button Padding.
 Set up padding for the button
 * Buttons Font Size.
 Decide font size for the button text
 * Icons Position.
 If button has icon, choose it's position
 * Submit Button Has Icon.
 Select to add some icon to submit button
 * Submit Icon Style.
 Choose one of the icon styles for submit button
 * Submit Icon Color.
 Change icon color for submit color